Wednesday, April 21, 2010Webmaster Level: Intermediate

 Your site's configuration and your options

 You can do a quick check on your site to see if the URLs:

 (no trailing slash)

-- If only one version can be returned (i.e., the other redirects to it), that’s great!
+- If only one version can be returned (that is, the other redirects to it), that's great!
 This behavior is beneficial because it reduces duplicate content.
-In the particular case of redirects to trailing slash URLs, our search results will likely show the version of the URL with the 200 response code (most often the trailing slash URL) -- regardless of whether the redirect was a 301 or 302.
+In the particular case of redirects to trailing slash URLs, our search results will likely show the version of the URL with the 200 response code (most often the trailing slash URL)—regardless of whether the redirect was a 301 or 302.

 If both slash and non-trailing-slash versions contain the same content and each returns 200, you can: